Welcome to the Rocky Mountain Chapter of

 From Buckskin to Gore-Tex: How the Development of Outdoor Gear and Equipment Led to Modern-Day Exploration

 in EventsEvent Report Sept.
 26, 2024 – Modern Outdoor Gear Makes Today’s Exploration Possible Rachel S. Gross, historian and author based at the University of Colorado Denver addressed the Rocky Mt. chapter on Sept.
 25, 2024 at the Fjallraven Boulder store, to review how the development of outdoor gear and equipment led to modern-day exploration.
-Gross […] Explore more…
+Gross is author of Shopping All the Way to the Woods: How the Outdoor Industry Sold Nature to America (Yale University Press, 2024).
+Her book is partly a business history how various entrepreneurs found a market for outdoor products, and partly a cultural history of the… Explore more…

 -